RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 Uninstalling ROCm Packages from Ubuntu
 ''''''''''''''''''''''''''''''''''''''''

-To uninstall the ROCm packages from Ubuntu 1v6.04 or Ubuntu v18.04.x, run the following command:
+To uninstall the ROCm packages from Ubuntu 16.04.6 or Ubuntu 18.04.4, run the following command:

 ::

-  sudo apt autoremove rocm-dkms rocm-dev rocm-utils
+  sudo apt autoremove rocm-opencl rocm-dkms rocm-dev rocm-utils

 Installing Development Packages for Cross Compilation